GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 This all benefited the safe-haven dollar, which briefly shot to a fresh two-decade peak at 109.48 =USD against a basket of major currencies.

-The Dutch September gas delivery contract TRNLTTFMc1 dropped as much as 11% as Germany's economy minister said he expects prices to fall soon as Germany is making progress on its storage targets, with facilities nearly 83% full and set to hit its 85% Oct.
-1 target in early September
+The Dutch September gas delivery contract TRNLTTFMc1 dropped as much as 11% as Germany's economy minister said he expected prices to fall soon as Germany is making progress on its storage targets, with facilities nearly 83% full and set to hit its 85% Oct.
+1 goal in early September.

 Supply fears pushed natural gas futures in Europe 38% higher last week, adding further fuel to the inflation bonfire as a three-day halt to Russian natural gas supplies through its main pipeline to Europe will start on Wednesday.
 NG/EU